philrosenfield/match/scripts/README.md

 named functions.
 Those are the default files formates and any dictionary with the correct keys can fill those values.
 It's a simple way to automatically write parameter files.
-An example can be seen in `match.scripts.match_params.match_param`
+An example can be seen in `match.scripts.match_params.match_param` TO DO: Make this a folder and separate functions.
+For example, all templates should be in their own file or together in a file.

 ## graphics.py
 utilities for visualizing match outputs.

 ## likelihood.py
 Work in progress.
+It needs a main function but if using in ipython or calling from another python script, one useful thing could be to use Andy's stats code.
+In match_stats, you send the sfh solution file and the .cmd file and match_stats will caclulate the nonzero sfh bins, just send the DOF (see the doc string or match README)

 ## match_param.py
 semi-automatic way to make match pararameter files.